Workplace bullying is new challenge for labour: Day of Mourning message - Lake Cowichan Gazette

 Lori Iannidinardo, who represented the CVRD at the event, said that many families have been severely affected by injuries as well as deaths in the forest industry.

 “I was one of the lucky ones.
-We were one of the families who continue to support foresty workers and we still have foresty workers in our family.”
+We were one of the families who continue to support forestry workers and we still have forestry workers in our family.”

 She said she hopes that by next year, there will be no more work-related deaths to report.